mohammed0xff/micro-instagram/README.md

 And this is basically it that's what rabbit mq is, in a nut shell but what if we have one than more service that want to comunicate ?
+It's going to be very messy, right? which message is going to delivered to whom?

-If there are more than two services that need to communicate, that's we they created "Queues" as a centralized and standardized way of exchanging messages.
+That's why they created "Queues" as a centralized and standardized way of exchanging messages.
 Each service can publish messages to one or more queues, and each consumer can subscribe to the queues it needs to receive messages from.
 This enables decoupling of producers and consumers, allowing messages to be sent and processed asynchronously.

 ### What are queues ?